 Attribution is a buzzword that has dominated marketing conversations forever.
-It’s something every marketer wants to know how to do but can’t seem to put their finger on exactly how to get it right.
+Every marketer wants to know how to do it but can’t seem to put their finger on exactly how to get it right.

 But the reality of today’s digital advertising world is that it is tough to track prospects across the entire internet on an individual basis.
 And it’s getting more and more complicated every day.
 So running standardized algorithms that rely on reliable cookie-based data isn’t the answer.

 You need a holistic view of your advertising